 6. You Need To Agree That Any Major Modification To The Budget Will Be Made By Mutual Agreement

-One of the things that can create friction in any marriage is when one partner is not consulted when major changes are made to your budget.
+One of the things that can create friction in any marriage, when budgeting as a couple, is when one partner is not consulted when major changes are made to your budget.

 No partner will be happy to come home and see that the other partner has decided to make a major purchase such as buying furniture without consulting the other.